fishtoadsoft/reddit-sentiment-analyzer/README.md

 Passing `--output-file file_name.txt` after any of the above will generate a file with detailed sentiment analysis results.

-#### Scrapping ####

-Passing `--use-scraper True` will use beautifulsoup to scrape python, rather than grabbing and parsing the json by reddit.
-It's purpose is to still be able to scan reddit even if the API changes

 #### Authentication ####

-Passing `--use-auth True` will allow the reddit request to be authenticated.
+Passing `--enable-auth True` will allow the reddit request to be authenticated, which allows you to grab more/cleaner data.
 It will check if you have valid environment variables configured and use them to authenticate.

 ## Authentication ##